Program Information

 Level: 01 Hours

-SCR3002 Creative Writing 1 Students learn the fundamentals of storytelling, such as plot, point of view, dialogue, character development, theme and how language usage creates a unique voice.
+SCR3002 Creative Writing 1 Storytelling fundamentals are the building blocks of effective and impactful writing.
+Students learn the fundamentals of storytelling, such as plot, point of view, dialogue, character development, theme and how language usage creates a unique voice.
 Students also study the common and unique elements in different styles of published writers of short fiction.
 Students are provided the opportunity to develop strong storytelling skills in their own creative writing.
 56.0

-SCR3003 Introduction to Research Students learn how to find the information and resources they need for their written products.
+SCR3003 Introduction to Research Strong research skills are essential to writers, who must ensure the accuracy and authenticity of the content they create to maintain their credibility.
+Students learn how to find the information and resources they need for their written products.
 Students also learn how to find governmental, cultural and statistical information in a variety of locations.
 Students use media sources, access archival material and develop a facility with the diverse research tools available through the Internet.
 Copyright, public domain, reproduction, privacy and other legal restrictions are addressed.
 56.0

 Choose one from equivalencies: Hours